 Comprehensive Exam

-The successful completion of GEB 6895 capstone course – Integrated Business Applications serves in lieu of the Comp Exam.
+The successful completion of GEB 6895 (or GEB 6898) capstone course – Integrated Business Applications serves in lieu of the Comp Exam.

-Total Minimum Credit Hours Required- 32
+Other Options:

 Dual Degree Option

 Students in the Morsani College of Medicine M.D.
 Program and the Muma College of Business MBA Program may participate in a Dual Degree option whereby they may complete the requirements for both the MD and the MBA.
 No courses are shared, but students in the MD program may opt to complete the MBA with a healthcare specialization with approval from both programs.